Replicate application data locally for development

-The Licensify and Signon databases aren’t synced out of production because of security concerns.
+The Licensify and Signon databases aren’t synced from production because of security concerns.
 Mapit’s database is downloaded in the Mapit repo, so won’t be in the backups folder.

 Pre-requisites to importing data

-If you have integration access, you can download and import the latest data by running:
+When you have AWS access, you can download and import the latest data by running:

-Databases will take a long time to download.
-They’ll also take up a lot of disk space (up to ~30GB uncompressed).
-The process will also take up a bunch of compute resource as you import the data.
+Databases take a long time to download and use a lot of disk space (up to ~30GB uncompressed).
+The process also uses a lot of compute resource as you import the data.

-If you don’t have integration access, ask someone to give you a copy of their
+If you don’t have AWS access, ask someone to give you a copy of their

 dump.
 Then, from